-- 288. When the 'Road Works Ahead' sign is displayed, you will need to be more watchful and look for additional signs providing more specific instructions.
-Observe all signs they are there for your safety and the safety of road workers. - You MUST NOT exceed any temporary maximum speed limit. - Use your mirrors and get into the correct lane for your vehicle in good time and as signs direct. - Do not switch lanes to overtake queuing traffic. - Take extra care near cyclists and motorcyclists as they are vulnerable to skidding on grit, mud or other debris at road works. - Where lanes are restricted due to road works, merge in turn (see Rule 134). - Do not drive through an area marked off by traffic cones. - Watch out for traffic entering or leaving the works area, but do not be distracted by what is going on there.
-Concentrate on the road ahead, not the road works. - Bear in mind that the road ahead may be obstructed by the works or by slow moving or stationary traffic. - Keep a safe distance there could be queues in front.
-To obtain further information about road works, see Conversions and further reading.
-Law RTRA sect 16
+- 288. When the 'Road Works Ahead' sign is displayed, take extra care and look for additional signs providing more specific instructions.
+Observe all signs they are there for your safety and the safety of road workers. - You MUST NOT exceed any temporary maximum speed limit. - Keep a safe distance from the vehicle in front (see Rule 126). - Use your mirrors and get into the correct lane for your vehicle in good time and as signs direct. - Do not switch lanes to overtake queuing traffic. - Take extra care near cyclists and motorcyclists as they are vulnerable to skidding on grit, mud or other debris at road works. - Where lanes are restricted due to road works, merge in turn (see Rule 134). - Do not drive through an area marked off by traffic cones. - Watch out for vehicles entering or leaving the works area.